Benjifeu/geriadur/README.md

 The other part is a mini-game which consists of guessing the literal meaning of a Celtic word or of Celtic origin, generally proper nouns.
 A lot

+## Technical information
+After the launch of the application, a local server is open at : http://localhost:8080/ Default login:
+"email": "testUser@gmol.com"
+"password": "pass"

+The application is web oriented with an MVC pattern (model, view, controller) The code is composed of an html/javascript/CSS interface layer, a Java layer for the data treatment, and a mySql database who persist the data.

+The java layer is essentially build with the framework Spring and use the Java Persistence API (JPA) to organise relational data.

 ## Why?
 The purpose of this project is to share and understand deeper the original sense of the celtic words used today in the celtic languages.
 A lot

-## Techniques
-The application is web oriented with an  html/javascript/CSS interface layer, a java layer for the data treatment, and a mySql database who persist the data.

-The java layer is essentially build with the framework Spring and use the Java Persistence API (JPA) to organise relational data.